-- Agreement that the Chief Executive will act as the Executive Sponsor for the BAME Network.
-Following the festival of inclusion there is agreement that each staff network will have a different Executive sponsor. - Freedom to Speak-Up (FTSU) the Trust has FTSU Champions embedded across the organisation to support the FTSU Guardian in enabling staff to raise concerns.
-The Trust is currently recruiting new champions to increase access and fill gaps caused by turnover.
-Recent MIAA (internal) audit of the FTSU service gave substantial assurance. - Implementation of the Team Engagement and Development (TED) Tool across the organisation will enable teams to manage team culture. - The Trust's Behaviour Framework will be embedded across the organisation and integrated into the recruitment and appraisal processes. - The Trust's Big Conversation programme, following publication of the Staff Survey results enables the Trust to respond and improve staff experience. - Flexible working manifesto in place to assist staff and managers in exploring opportunities to work flexibly. - Human Library sessions have taken place during the Festival of Inclusion and the Trust is now seeking to establish its own human library. - There are now a number of installations in place across the Trust sites to promote the Trust's inclusivity networks and its commitment to an inclusive workforce. - The Trust's Leadership Forum has been established in September 2022 and seeks to engage stakeholders across the Trust and system. - Workforce Assurance Group established and held inaugural meeting in December 2022.
-This is a monthly meeting and reports into the Quality Committee. - Further alignment of leadership and Organisational Development (OD) activities to the Safe, Personal, Effective Plus (SPE+) Improvement Practice as part of Trust Improvement Continuum has been scoped and built into Improvement Practice Development Plan. - A new leadership and management strategy and programme has been accepted and is planned to be rolled out from April 2023.
+- Sponsor for the BAME Network.
+Following the festival of a different Executive sponsor. - ons embedded across the organisation to support the is currently recruiting new champions to increase access it of the FTSU service gave substantial assurance.
+TED) Tool across the organisation will enable teams to - ne organisation and integrated into the recruitment and - n of the Staff Survey results enables the Trust to - ers in exploring opportunities to work flexibly. of Inclusion and the Trust is now seeking to establish its - rust sites to promote the Trust's inclusivity networks and - mber 2022 and seeks to engage stakeholders across the - neeting in December 2022.
+This is a monthly meeting - ent (OD) activities to the Safe, Personal, Effective Plus Continuum has been scoped and built into Improvement - has been accepted and is planned to be rolled out from

-Specialist support, policy and procedure setting, oversight responsibility:

-- Director of HR and OD is involved in a national staff experience forum. - Integrated Care System (ICS) Equality, Diversity and Inclusion (EDI) collaborative is in place to support the development and sharing of best practice. - NED EDI lead is a member of the regional BAME Assembly. - We are participating in a new national rainbow badge programme which will enable us to develop a robust action plan and achieve accreditation as a Trust. - The Trust has a Partnership Officer (link between the Unions and Trust) who works with the Director of HR and OD to ensure that employee relations between the Trust and Trade Unions colleagues is effective. - Connections made and introductory meetings held with the ICB EDI lead. - The Trust is participating in developing the ICS Belonging Strategy.

-- WRES and Workforce Disability Equality Standard (WDES) standards are monitored nationally and reported to the Trust Board on an annual basis. - National Staff Survey reports and benchmarks the Trust's performance against other organisations at a national and regional level. - Required to work within the national FTSU framework and are accountable to the National Guardian for delivery. - Requirement to report regularly to the ICB People Board to provide assurance and address areas of challenge.
+Specialist support, policy and procedure setting, oversight responsibility: Director of HR and OD is involved in a national staff experience forum.
+Integrated Care System (ICS) Equality, Diversity and Inclusion (EDI) collaborative is in place to support the development and sharing of best practice.
+NED EDI lead is a member of the regional BAME Assembly.
+We are participating in a new national rainbow badge programme which will enable us to develop a robust action p and achieve accreditation as a Trust.
+The Trust has a Partnership Officer (link between the Unions and Trust) who works with the Director of HR and OE ensure that employee relations between the Trust and Trade Unions colleagues is effective.
+Connections made and introductory meetings held with the ICB EDI lead.
+The Trust is participating in developing the ICS Belonging Strategy.
+Independent challenge on levels of assurance, risk and control: WRES and Workforce Disability Equality Standard (WDES) standards are monitored nationally and reported to the Trust Board on an annual basis.
+National Staff Survey reports and benchmarks the Trust's performance against other organisations at a national are regional level.
+Required to work within the national FTSU framework and are accountable to the National Guardian for delivery.
+Requirement to report regularly to the ICB People Board to provide assurance and address areas of challenge.